 We humans in our current state of mind however prefer mono-linear cause-effect, a lot helps a lot, more of the same, trying harder the next time rather than trying differently.
 But humans are part of nature, so why have we turned out this way?
 Why are we at the same time the cleverest species and the dumbest, most vicious on the planet?

-We know a lot, academically, and we also know and have tried a lot practically – Permaculture, Terra Preta, agroforestry, dyke-pond system, aquaculture (the type where you establish a sophisticated “friendly” microbiology, precluding the use of any antibiotics or nasties in there) – these are fantastic ways of cultivating with nature rather than against it.
+We know a lot, academically, and we also have tried a lot practically – Permaculture, Terra Preta, agroforestry, dyke-pond system, aquaculture (the type where you establish a sophisticated “friendly” microbiology, precluding the use of any antibiotics or nasties in there) – these are fantastic ways of cultivating with nature rather than against it.
 They need to become the mainstream, for humanity to survive with a quality of life.
 This is not scaremongering.

 Through trying to operate circular nature with mono-linear cultivation methods, we have brought about rapid degeneration and primarily local climate change.
 We see alarmingly reduced soil fertility and significantly more freaky weather conditions, droughts and flooding – but since the latter is all statistics, you cannot say with perfect certainty that it’s down to global warming / climate change.
 It’s not about the 2 degrees or more that the global average temperature may rise.
 It’s about our climate being thrown out of kilter.